 Reducing unsubscribe rates with varied content delivery

-When you diversify your messaging across email and SMS, you can offer different types of value without burning out subscribers.
+When you diversify your messaging across email and SMS, you can lower your unsubscribe rate by offering different types of value without burning out subscribers.

 Email campaigns can focus on educational content like blog post summaries and detailed product showcases, while your SMS program delivers quick wins like exclusive discount codes or customer service updates.